 Honor your father and your mother.
 Now this is a concept that is not that well understood.

-Honor your father and your mother is not really a prescription for living a long life.
+Honor your father and your mother is not merely a prescription for living a long life.
 It’s a prescription for an enduring society.

 Let me read this to you again and think carefully about what it is saying: